Cuberick-Orion/CIRR/README.md

 ### Raw Images

 **Updated June 2023**
 Recent methods of Composed Image Retrieval (and related tasks) often use raw images rather than our pre-extracted features.
 Though, we are not at liberty to distribute these images.
-If you'd like to access them, please refer to our image source [NLVR2](https://lil.nlp.cornell.edu/nlvr/).
+If you'd like to access them, please see below.

 > [!IMPORTANT]
 > We do not recommend [downloading the images by URLs](https://github.com/lil-lab/nlvr/tree/master/nlvr2#downloading-the-images), as it contains too many broken links, and the downloaded files lack the sub-folder structure in the `/train` folder.
 Instead, we suggest [following the instructions here](https://github.com/lil-lab/nlvr/tree/master/nlvr2#direct-image-download) to directly access the images.
 To quote the authors:
+>

-> To obtain access, please fill out the linked [Google Form](https://goo.gl/forms/yS29stWnFWzrDBFH3).
+> > To obtain access, please fill out the linked [Google Form](https://goo.gl/forms/yS29stWnFWzrDBFH3).
 This form asks for your basic information and asks you to agree to our Terms of Service.
 We will get back to you within a week.
 If you have any questions, please email `nlvr@googlegroups.com`.

 You can also [email us](mailto:zheyuan.david.liu@outlook.com) if, for any reason, you receive no response from the NLVR2 group.